homermultitext/HmtFacsimileBuilders.jl/docs/src/index.md

 `HmtFacsimileBuilders` is a highly generalized framework for generating static-page websites publishing digital facsimiles of edited texts.

+Key concepts:

+- facsimile builders.
+Can work with some kind of data source, identify surfaces, and can provide information to bjild page components for a surface
+- page components (lego blocks)
+- page formatters

+## More details

 It defines an abstract type hierarchy with root type `AbstractFacsimile`.
 You can apply three functions to any subtype of `AbstractFacsimile`:

 1. `surfaces`: compute a list of all surfaces known to the facsimile builder.